 Unfortunately, overvaluing is being used more and more to get homes on the market.
 Differences in opinion of a few percent between estate agents are perfectly normal, but the need for more stock is seeing homes hit the market with price tags of 20% and more above their likely value.

-But flattering pricing doesn't get you moved, and the initial high can soon descend into anxiety, disappointment and irritation.
 So how can you tell if your home has been valued correctly or whether your move is being put at unnecessary risk?

 In this week’s blog, you’ll find some practices to look out for, along with some steps you can take to avoid getting caught out.

 It might seem tempting to try a higher price ‘just in case’ you find someone willing and financially able to pay way over the odds, but there are very real consequences when agents suggest you market your home at an inflated price:

 - Losing enquiries from buyers if your price takes you into another search band on the portals

 - Missing out on homes to buy because you haven’t yet accepted an offer